What is BATNA?

 In the diagram above, if Tom demands a price higher than $7,500, Colin will take his business elsewhere.
 In the example, we are not provided with Tom’s BATNA.
 If we assume that Tom can sell his car to someone else for $8,000, then $8,000 is Tom’s BATNA.
 In such a scenario, an agreement will not be made, as Tom is only willing to sell for a minimum of $8,000, while Colin is only willing to purchase at a maximum of $7,500.

 If Tom’s best alternative to the deal is selling the car to a dealership, which would offer him $6,000, then both parties can come to an agreement because Tom’s reservation point would be $6,000.
 In the situation described, the diagram would look as follows:

 In this case, there is a zone of potential agreement – $6,000 to $7,500.
 Somewhere within this range, the two parties should be able to come to an agreement.

 Identifying Your BATNA

 As illustrated in the example above, having a best alternative to a negotiated agreement before entering into negotiations is important.
-Had Colin not have a BATNA, Tom would have more bargaining power.
+Had Colin not had a BATNA, Tom would have had more bargaining power.
 Knowing Colin’s BATNA is at $7,500, the highest price that Tom would be able to sell his car to Colin for is $7,500.

 Here is a process developed by Harvard Law School to develop the best alternative to a negotiated agreement: